jbryants/CS50/README.md

 # CS50
-Solved problem sets of CS50 by Harvard University
+My solutions to problem sets of CS50 by Harvard University